seanbecker15/seanbecker15/README.md

 ## Here's what I'm working on...
 - Fubo SmartTV Platform
-  - Improving the DX and performance of our navigation system.
+  - Improved the DX and performance of our navigation system.
 Remote controls make this pretty interesting.
-  - Contributed to our playback controls and am learning about video playback
+  - Improved development ecosystem for Xbox and LG (WebOS).
-  - Improved development ecosystem for Xbox and LG (WebOS)
+  - Contributed to our playback controls and am learning about video playback.
 - Personal website